swaminathanj/DSA/Graph.md

 ## 4. Implement Depth First Traversal (DFS)

   - In a depth first traversal, the nodes are visited in depth-first manner.
+DFS traversal can be likened to preorder/inorder/postorder traversals on a binary tree.
+  - Unlike trees, graphs do not have a specific starting point.
+Typically node[0] is treated as the starting point.
   - In order to know if a node is already visited, we mark the node as visited.
 To this end, a boolean attribute 'visited' is added to the GraphNode class.
 And whenever we encounter a node during traversal, we set 'visited' to true.
   - Depending on the graph, one may or may not be able to visit all the nodes from a given start node.
 In order to ensure DFS completes, we iterate through the nodes from 0 to n-1 and try to initiate a dfs traversal provided the nodes are not marked.